grnn8/Cube-Wealth-Task/README.md

 PORT=8000
 JWT_SECRET=a random secret key eg. thisisasecretkey
 ```

+The code can be run without providing a Gmail username and app password as well.
+Only an email will not be sent for resetting the password.
 # Run the App
 Go to ```backend``` and ```frontend``` directory and start the server
 ```